UCL/rmcmc/joss/paper.md

 providing a modular framework with a variety of pre-defined proposals such as Gaussian and uniform RWM, and adaptive methods such as RAM and adaptive Metropolis [@haario2001adaptive] methods.
-None of `mcmc`, `MCMCpack` or `fmcmc` provide gradient-based MCMC methods, which can give significantly improved sampling efficiency, as discussed above.
+None of `mcmc`, `MCMCpack` or `fmcmc` provide gradient-based MCMC methods, which can significantly improve sampling efficiency, as discussed above.

 The GitHub repository `gzanella/barker` [@zanella2019barker]
 contains code to recreate the numerical experiments in @livingstone2022barker,